 - Best companion: Wolf Link and Midna

-- Best for rare items: Guardian
+- Best for rare items: Guardian (Breath of the Wild)

-- Best way to get rich quick: Ganondorf
+- Best way to get rich quick: Ganondorf (Super Smash Bros.)

 - Best long-range option: Zelda (Super Smash Bros.)

-- Best dressed: Young Link (30th anniversary)
+- Best dressed: Majora's Mask Link Amiibo

 Best overall: Link (Super Smash Bros.)

 This amiibo of Link depicts him as he appeared in Twilight Princess.
 Scanning this amiibo for the first time will unlock Link's trusty steed, Epona.
 She appears as a wild horse, so you'll need to tame her as you would any other horse.
-Don't forget to register at a stable, if you want to keep her and use her whenever you want.
+Don't forget to register at a stable if you want to keep her and use her whenever you want.